Gromov-Witten theory via roots and logarithms: Logarithmic--naive comparisons

+To prove Theorem~\ref{thm: log is naive}, it remains to show that $\psi$ is birational.
 The source of $\psi$ is logarithmically smooth, irreducible and equal to the closure of the locus where the logarithmic structure is trivial.
 More explicitly, this is the locus of non-degenerate maps: the source curve is smooth and its generic point maps to the interior of $\mathcal A_X$.
 Moreover, $\psi$ induces an isomorphism of this locus onto the same locus of non-degenerate maps in the codomain.
 As such, if we prove that $\psi$ is surjective then it follows that $\psi$ is birational.
 Therefore Theorem~\ref{thm: log is naive}, and hence Theorem~\ref{thm: main-thm}, reduces to the following.

 \begin{theorem} The following morphism is surjective